Alex Fudge: Los Angeles / South Bay Lakers (2023–2024)

 After going undrafted in the 2023 NBA draft, Fudge joined the Los Angeles Lakers for the 2023 NBA Summer League, averaging 3.0 points per game and on July 26, 2023, he signed a two-way contract.
 Fudge was honored as a part of the Lakers team that won the inaugural 2023 NBA In-Season Tournament game.
 On January 6, 2024, he was waived by the Lakers along with D'Moi Hodge and four days later, he joined the South Bay Lakers.

 Dallas Mavericks / Texas Legends (2024)

 On March 4, 2024, Fudge signed a two-way contract with the Dallas Mavericks.
 Fudge reached the NBA Finals where the Mavericks lost to the Boston Celtics in 5 games.
 On August 27, he was waived by the Mavericks.

 Return to South Bay (2024–2025)

 On September 5, 2024, Fudge signed with the Los Angeles Lakers, but was waived the next day.
 On October 26, 2024, he rejoined the South Bay Lakers.

+Sioux Falls Skyforce (2025–2026)

+On September 16, 2025, Fudge was traded to the Sioux Falls Skyforce in a three-team trade involving the College Park Skyhawks.

+Ottawa BlackJacks (2026–present)

+On April 2, 2026, Fudge signed with the Ottawa BlackJacks of the Canadian Elite Basketball League (CEBL).

+National team career

 FIBA 3x3 U23 World Cup

 Fudge represented the US in the 2024 FIBA 3x3 U23 World Cup.
 This event marked Fudge's first time competing for USA Basketball.